d0pple33/BugLog/Walliant.md

 ### **Short Bio**
 Walliant claims to be a dynamic wallpaper engine.
+It is also distributed under the name Barousel.
 It automatically adds itself to the computer's start-up programs and acts as proxyware, turning infected machines into 'residential IP proxies'.

 It is usually bundled with other programs or downloaded by users themselves.